thebruce13/bbrotherton-hugo/content/blog/blinding-windows.md

 Lastly, I disable anything to do with [Telemetry](https://www.geeksforgeeks.org/techtips/enable-or-disable-windows-telemetry/).
 It frees up resources and reduces the amount of stuff Windows gets from me.

-### Shut up Windows

-I have also recently seen a program called [ShutUp10++](https://www.oo-software.com/en/shutup10).
-It has a much more friendly UI than DoNotSpy11 and has a few features that will make using Windows a little nicer, like turning off the “Lets finish setting up your PC” on boot.
-If DoNotSpy11 seems overwhelming, give this one a try.
-Honestly, I’ll probably be using this one more often than not.

 ## Host file